robske110/IDDataLogger/docs/beginnerguide.md

 The install script works and is tested on raspbian and debian.
 It assumes you have a fresh OS, especially without any existing PostgreSQL or webserver installations.

-It is intended to be run as a normal user, do not run it under root!
-Make sure to have sudo installed and be allowed to run commands with it.
+*Note for debian:* Run the install script as a normal user, **do not run it under root**!
+Make sure to have sudo installed and be in sudoers!

 Enter (or copy) the following command to download and run the install script: